An iron ore mine in northern Wisconsin could operate for 100 years and generate billion of dollars in economic activity.

 Wisconsin Manufacturers and Commerce on Sunday, June 12th, 2011 in a radio ad

-Wisconsin Manufacturers and Commerce says a new mine in northern Wisconsin would operate for 100 years and generate billions in economic activity
+Mine in Wisconsin would operate for 100 years and generate billions

 The heat is on for state lawmakers to quickly approve a bill that would allow planning to proceed for a massive iron ore mine in far northern Wisconsin.